EarthScope/ringserver/doc/ringserver.md

 ## <a id='access-control'>Access Control</a>

-<p >Access control is based on IP addresses and user authentication.</p>
+<p >Access control is based on IP addresses and user authentication.
+Authentication is optional and can be used in combination with IP address based access control.
+Authentication can be required for clients requesting streaming data using the <b>AuthRequiredForStreams</b> config parameter, or <b>S_AUTH_REQUIRED_FOR_STREAMS</b> environment variable.</p>

 <p >The IP-based access control is specified in the config file using the following parameters:</p>